 Maintenance of Athena materials databases is often supported by research contracts from industry.
 However, updating the life cycle inventory data for construction systems and processes, for demolition and end-of-life processes, for missing materials and systems not otherwise funded, and for improvements in the software tools themselves requires support from Athena membership fees and from research grants.
 This core support enables Athena to move its data and tools to the next generation of construction sector demands.

 Software activity at Athena also includes customizing Athena tools for use within green rating programs and building codes.
-The EcoCalculator was originally developed for the Green Building Initiative, as a tool for securing LCA-based points in Green Globes™.
-The EcoCalculator was also been adopted for use in a LEED® LCA-based pilot credit.
+For example, the EcoCalculator for Assemblies was originally developed for the Green Building Initiative, as a tool for securing LCA-based points in Green Globes™.

 Internationally, the Athena Institute is involved in the Sustainable Building Challenge process, in the SETAC/UNEP Life Cycle Initiative, and with the International Initiative for Sustainable Built Environment (iiSBE).
 In the US, Athena experts have been major proponents of, and contributors to, the US LCI Database, the start-up of which was facilitated by the Athena Institute in 2002.
 In 2010, the Athena team was engaged to update the “LCI Data Submission Requirements” for the US LCI Database and worked with the National Renewable Energy Lab (the organization managing the database) on a process for automating the updating of key electricity generation profiles on a state, regional, and North American basis.